+Method Railroad Retirement Board - Contact Information

+CALL 1-877-772-5772

+Calls to this number are free.

+You may speak with a RRB representative 9:00 am to 3:00 pm Monday- Friday except for federal holidays.

+TTY 1-312-751-4701

-Method Railroad Retirement Board - Contact Information CALL 1-877-772-5772 Calls to this number are free.
-You may speak with an RRB representative from 9:00 am to 3:00 pm, Monday - Friday except for federal holidays.
-TTY 1-312-751-4701 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 Calls to this number are not free.

 WEBSITE rrb.gov/